 Who knows when I’ll hear/read those words from her again, but if I never hear/read them again, I will always remember that moment when I saw her text.
 I had complained and fretted about the preparation for that show, but those words in that text from my teenage daughter made it all worth it.

 I wish I could remember my first very bite of Tres Leches cake.
 I can’t.
 But I remember my last bite of Tres Leches cake, and I look forward to the next one!
 If you’re not familiar with Tres Leches cake, you should be.
 It’s also referred to by some people as “milk cake,” because as the Spanish name suggests, it is made with three milks.
 It’s a sponge cake that is soaked in three kinds of milk: evaporated milk, condensed milk, and heavy cream.
 Just thinking about it makes my mouth water.
 It’s popular in Latin America, and I have seen lots of different versions of it.
 I don’t know if it varies geographically, but I have seen it with cinnamon added to the top, with caramel added to the top, and sometimes, with fruit added.
 My favorite?
-Plain old Tres Leches…no cinnamon, caramel, or fruit…and give me a good cup of coffee to go with it.
+Plain old Tres Leches…and give me a good cup of coffee to go with it.

 Tres Leches cake is very popular in Mexico, Cuba, Nicaragua, Guatemala, and Puerto Rico.
 If you can find authentic Cuban or Mexican restaurants in your area, you might be able to find Tres Leches cake there.
 I just got back from a trip to Miami for spring break, and while I was there, I had Tres Leches a couple of times at a couple of different restaurants.
 I definitely miss that part of Miami!
 Surprisingly, I have just discovered I can get Tres Leches cake in my local Publix grocery store here in Charlotte!
 Wanna know the real surprise?
 It is actually good…really, really good!
 OK, if you live near a Publix, you know they do almost everything well.
 I have never been disappointed when I have ordered from their deli or bakery.
 Why would I be surprised their Tres Leches cake is good?